ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 ## Keyset

-A keyset is basically a list of the keys that lie within the specified range of the databse.
+A keyset is basically a list of the keys that lie within the specified range of the database.
 When creating an empty keyset this range is obviously zero.
 It is possible to load the whole database into a keyset but in a lot of cases this is not needed and you can specify which keys exactly you need (which I mean with specified range).
 At first it is necessary to create a new keyset.
 When simply calling `kdb.KeySet()` the keyset is of size 0.
 There is no restriction to the keyset's size.
 It is possible to specify a certain (maximum) size for a keyset.
 To load keys into to keyset from the database you simply call the method `get` provided by the kdb-object.

 ```
 import kdb